ansys/pyaedt/.github/pull_request_template.md

 - [ ] I have followed the coding style guidelines of this project.
 - [ ] I have added appropriate tests (unit, integration, system).
 - [ ] I have reviewed my changes before submitting this pull request.
-- [ ] I have linked the issue or issues that are solved to the PR if any.
+- [ ] I have linked the issue or issues that are solved by the PR if any.
 - [ ] I have agreed with the Contributor License Agreement ([CLA](https://developer.ansys.com/form/cla-acceptance)).